Result: JP

 - Risser 0

 JP was first diagnosed with a mild lumbar scoliosis (measuring 23°) at age eleven.
-At the time, her Risser score was 0 and she was at high risk for progression….
-Read More
+At the time, her Risser score was 0 and she was considered to be at high… Read More

 JP was first diagnosed with a mild lumbar scoliosis (measuring 23°) at age eleven.
-At the time, her Risser score was 0 and she was at high risk for progression….
-Read More
+At the time, her Risser score was 0 and she was considered to be at high… Read More

 This thirteen-year-old Virginia girl presented with an initial Cobb angle of 24º.
 Her parents opted to have her fit in our corrective scoliosis brace after her older brother achieved good… Read More

-A Schroth Best Practice® colleague in Toronto, Canada referred this patient with juvenile scoliosis for a Chêneau-Gensingen® brace.
-After her second brace fitting, an in-brace x-ray demonstrated a 7º overcorrection… Read More
+A Schroth colleague in Toronto, Canada referred this patient with juvenile scoliosis for a brace.
+After her second brace fitting, an in-brace x-ray demonstrated a 7º overcorrection – meaning the… Read More